Fishing and Ocean City have been intricately connected since before there was an inlet. Heck, our former mayor was “Fish” Powell.

 The hurricane of 1933 ripped an inlet between Assateague Island and Ocean City.
 Now it was possible for motorized or sailing vessels to access the sea and take safe harbor.
 The commercial fleet was able to evolve with larger vessels and docks to unload.
 A new fishery flourished, that would be the offshore fishing industry.
 In 1939, after 171 white marlins were boated in a single day at the “Jack Spot,” Ocean City became known as the “White Marlin Capital of the World.”

 Marlin fishing may get the most publicity but there are many other species pursued from the docks of Ocean City.
 Near shore wreck fishing is a staple of the industry in Ocean City.
 Anglers on “head boats” venture out daily to catch tautog, seabass, flounder and trigger fish.
 These boats are so named because they charge “per head.”
-You can see the Ocean Princess, the “Morningstar” or the “Judith M” motoring out of the inlet every morning.
 If the ocean isn’t your cup of tea, many opportunities exist for fishing from land or small boats in our coastal bays.

 Fishing in Ocean City offers enjoyment to young and old, boy or girl—it is truly a family activity.
 So, go down to the local marina and “take a kid fishing.”